-Australian household and personal debt levels are some of the highest in the world and not surprisingly many of us face financial stress and difficulty managing debts at one time or other in our lives.
+Australian household and personal debt levels are some of the highest in the world and this can lead to financial stress and difficulty managing debts.

-Do a budget and write down all your debts.
+Write down all your debts and do a budget.
 This will give you a clear picture of your income and expenses (including payments on debts) and show you where you can make savings.
 You will be able to see quickly whether you can realistically pay your debts without help.

 Don’t panic and rush into a debt agreement or bankruptcy.
-Taking these actions may have a serious impact on your career in the ADF and future financial outcomes.
+These actions could affect your security clearance and have a serious impact on your career in the ADF and future financial outcomes.

 Don’t just default on your payments.
 It is important to be proactive, get help and start to deal with the situation as soon as possible.

 Do talk to your credit providers as soon as possible, preferably with the help of a financial counsellor, and inform them that you are facing ‘financial hardship’ and are having difficulty keeping up with your payments.
-Your credit providers may try to help you by offering you lower repayments depending on your situation.
-This is called a hardship variation.
-Make sure that you can afford to make the repayments before you agree.
+Credit providers have a range of options they can offer customers experiencing financial difficulty.
+Hardship variations can include things like reducing interest, fees or repayments, negotiating payment plans, or renegotiating loan terms.
+Make sure that you can afford repayments under any new arrangement before you agree.

 Don’t pay for help.
 There are many for-profit ventures, sometimes called ‘debt solution companies’ offering to help people with financial difficulties.
 They may provide ‘debt consolidation loans’, ‘debt agreements’ or other services for which they will earn fees or commissions.
 Avoid them.
 Use a free financial counselling or legal service instead.